1991yuyang/exposure-correct/README.md

 # exposure-correct
 ## According to my own understanding, I re-implemented "Learning Multi-Scale Photo Exposure Correction" using pytorch.
 It should be noted that some details may differ from the original paper.
+The biggest difference from the original paper is in the data preparation part.
+I only used normally exposed images and changed the exposure of the image by adjusting the brightness and saturation parameters to generate images with abnormal exposure.